izolate/homepage/posts/how-http-cookies-work.md

 ## Creating cookies

-While cookies can also be created by the client itself, server-originating cookies are the most common, and so this article will focus on that.
+While cookies can also be created by the client, server-originating cookies are the most common, so this article will focus on that.

 The client stores a cookie when the server instructs it to do so.
 This instruction comes by the way of a specific header in the **response**